copyright jennifer yu © 2004-2008 all rights reserved: no photos or content may be reproduced without prior written consent

 Slow Barbecue Ribs

-4-5 lb. rack of ribs (I suggest St. Louis style, pork ribs)
+4-5 lbs. rack of ribs (I suggest St. Louis style, pork ribs)

 1 cup dry rub